OpenTechSchool/python-beginners/en/_sources/functions_parameters.txt

         backward(length)

-A parameterised function for a variable size hexagon
+A parameterized function for a variable size hexagon
 ====================================================

 Exercise